-Toronto Rehabilitation Institute, iDAPT Centre for Rehabilitation Research, CEAL Driverlab, Toronto/CDN on behalf of International Development of Technology b.v.
+Toronto Rehabilitation Institute, KITE Institute for Rehabilitation Research, CEAL iDAPT DriverLab, Toronto/CDN on behalf of International Development of Technology b.v.

 Design, delivery and integration of a stereoscopic projection system for DriverLab’s 360° dome projection screen consisting of a 12-channel WUXGA/120hz LED projection, a warp&blend solution and a domeprojection.com autocal system.

-CEAL (Challenging Environment Assessment Labs) is a huge subterranean research lab located beneath Toronto Rehabʼs University Centre, being the Centrepiece of the iDAPT Centre for Rehabilitation Research.
-CEAL features a large 6 degree-of-freedom motion base upon which iDAPT DriverLab can be mounted.
-CEAL DriverLab is a one-of-kind-driving simulator focussing on effects of human conditions on driving safety and performance, not the vehicle development.
+CEAL (Challenging Environment Assessment Labs) is a huge subterranean research lab located beneath Toronto Rehabʼs University Centre, being the Centrepiece of the KITE Research Institute.
+CEAL features a large 6 degree-of-freedom motion base upon which the DriverLab can be mounted.
+CEAL iDAPT DriverLab is a one-of-kind-driving simulator focussing on effects of human conditions on driving safety and performance, not the vehicle development.
 The DriverLab features a 360° dome projection system, a full-sized passenger vehicle, mounted on a turntable and sophisticated measurement tools like an eye-tracking system.

 About Toronto Rehabilitation Institute

-The Toronto Rehabilitation Institute, part of the University Health Network (UHN), operates a $36-million-dollar research centre called iDAPT (Intelligent Design for Adaptation, Participation and Technology) Centre for Rehabilitation Research. iDAPT Centre for Rehabilitation Research is one of the worldʼs most technologically advanced rehabilitation research facilities.
+The Toronto Rehabilitation Institute, part of the University Health Network (UHN), operates a $36-million-dollar research centre called KITE Research Institute.
+KITE is one of the worldʼs most technologically advanced rehabilitation research facilities.
 Interdisciplinary scientists and research students from a broad range of engineering and clinical disciplines develop new methods, technologies and treatments for rehabilitation.

 The $4-million dollar 360° Driverlab is the most advanced driving simulator in Canada, comparable to the top in the world, with unique features to create the most realistic driving experience globally.